 Williamsburg, Brooklyn is a delightful microcosm of all that’s trendy with today’s millennials.
 To our…

-Juneau, Alaska’s capital city, is a cruise ship destination and a town of about 36,000 people, and it has only three bookstores, all independently owned.
+Juneau, Alaska’s capital city, is a cruise ship destination and a town of about 36,000 people.
+There are only three bookstores in Juneau, all independently owned.
 One has two branches and carries only new books, one is the local dumping ground for used books, and one provides a combination of new/used/and rare.

 Two are situated downtown, easily accessible by foot from the cruise ship docks, and two are closer to the airport and geared more towards serving the local population.
 If you’re short on time, however, a couple of the more popular tourist destinations have gift shops with great Alaskan book selections too if you’re looking for books on Alaska as vacation souvenirs.